A memoir of exile and rebellion—

 During the day, he kept warm at the public library,

-watching prankster and car-racing videos on the
+watching videos on the computers.

 At night, he slept on sidewalks or next to the highway